Ulster Project

-The Ulster Project was started in 1975 by Reverend Stephen Kent Jacobson of the US Episcopal Church and the Rev. Kerry Waterstone, a Church of Ireland priest in Tullamore, County Offaly, Republic of Ireland, in order to provide a safe place in the United States for teenagers from Northern Ireland to discuss the climate of "The Troubles" that were facing them at home.
+The Ulster Project was started in 1975 by Stephen Kent Jacobson of the US Episcopal Church and Kerry Waterstone, a Church of Ireland priest in Tullamore, County Offaly, Republic of Ireland, in order to provide a safe place in the United States for teenagers from Northern Ireland to discuss the climate of "The Troubles" that were facing them at home.
 Its original success in Connecticut led rapidly to other member cities across the United States.

 History

-The Ulster Project had its origin in the imagination of The Reverend Stephen K. Jacobson, D.Min.
+The Ulster Project had its origin in the imagination of Stephen K. Jacobson.
 He became rector of St. Mary's Episcopal Church in Manchester, Connecticut in 1974 and soon discovered that 30% of the local community traced their ancestry to the town of Portadown in Northern Ireland.
 They came to Manchester to work in the Cheney Silk Mills as weavers.
 St. Mary's parish had been organized by immigrants from St. Mark's Parish in Portadown.
-Fr.
 Jacobson had been active in the American civil rights movement and was appalled by what was happening in Ulster.
 In 1974, he asked himself if the people of Manchester might make some small contribution for the cause of peace and reconciliation between Catholics and Protestants; in Ulster and in Manchester.

-A year earlier he had become acquainted with The Reverend A.T.
+A year earlier he had become acquainted with A.T.
 Waterstone, rector of St. Catherine's in Tullamore, Republic of Ireland.
 Jacobson had advertised in The Church of Ireland Gazette inviting clergy to exchange pulpits with him in Middlebury, Connecticut.
 As a result, Waterstone spent two months in America and Jacobson spent two months in Ireland.
-Fr.
-Jacobson reached out to Monsignor Edward Reardon.
+Jacobson reached out to monsignor Edward Reardon.
 St. James Roman Catholic Church was located directly across the street from St. Mary's and cordial relationships existed between the two.
 Reardon expressed interest and planning began for what they called "The Irish Children's Project."
 A total of $25,000 was raised by the two churches.
-Fr.
-Jacobson asked Reverend Waterstone to introduce him to clergy in Portadown, Belfast and Armagh.
-When Fr.
-Jacobson visited Northern Ireland and proposed the project to Archbishop Simms in Armagh and Cardinal Conway in Belfast he received enthusiastic support.
+Jacobson asked Waterstone to introduce him to clergy in Portadown, Belfast and Armagh.
+When Jacobson visited Northern Ireland and proposed the project to archbishop Simms in Armagh and cardinal Conway in Belfast he received enthusiastic support.
 The first young people were selected by their local clergy.
 They were youngsters who showed promise of becoming leaders in their communities in the future.
-At the successful completion of the 1975 project, Fr.
-Jacobson was approached by Mr. and Mrs. Charles Robinson of Wilmington, Delaware.
+At the successful completion of the 1975 project, Jacobson was approached by Mr. and Mrs. Charles Robinson of Wilmington, Delaware.
 As trustees of the Raskob Foundation they proposed to take the program to a national level.
 They did so by financing Pacem in Terris, an ecumenical agency in Wilmington, DE.
-Today this modest effort in Manchester has become the International Ulster Project, cultivating friendships across religious divisions.
+Today this effort in Manchester has become the International Ulster Project.